alberto56/dcycleblog/_posts/2021-11-17-m1-php-speed-test.md

 I have used a [Dockerized version of PHPStan for Drupal](https://github.com/dcycle/docker-phpstan-drupal) that I am maintaining, in order to run the tests.

-The goal of this is to perform static analysis of PHP code, making sure it has an internal logic, without actually running it.
+The goal of this project is to perform static analysis of PHP code, making sure it has an internal logic, without actually running the code (I think of it as a lazy person's automated testing).

 I use Jenkins to rebuild this Docker image weekly to make sure it is always up-to-date.
 My Jenkins job uses the DigitalOcean API to create a new virtual machine, then uses the technique described by Artur Klauser in his article [Building Multi-Architecture Docker Images With Buildx, Artur Klauser, Medium, Jan 18, 2020](https://medium.com/@artur.klauser/building-multi-architecture-docker-images-with-buildx-27d80f7e2408) to create a multi-architecture image.
 [I have also created a GitHub project which helps set this up on the VM](https://github.com/dcycle/prepare-docker-buildx).

 The image is available on the [Docker Hub](https://hub.docker.com/r/dcycle/phpstan-drupal/tags?page=1&ordering=last_updated).

-On a weekly basis, I push a tag 4 which is always the latest version, I also push a tag with the day's date and time, for example the tag "4.2021-10-21-20-15-31-UTC" only has the linux/amd64 architecture, whereas the tag "4.0.2021-11-17-13-45-26-UTC" has both linux/amd64 and linux/arm64.
+On a weekly basis, I push a tag 4 which is always the latest version, I also push a tag with the day's date and time, for example:

+* the tag "4.2021-10-21-20-15-31-UTC" only has the linux/amd64 architecture
+* the tag "4.2021-11-17-13-45-26-UTC" has both linux/amd64 and linux/arm64.

 Our test consists of running the static analysis agains the _node_ module, part of the Drupal project.

-We have run our tests on the latest version of Docker Desktop, on a mid-2014 dual-core Intel i7 chip Macbook Pro, and on a 2021 M1 Max MacBook Pro.
+We have run our tests on the latest version of Docker Desktop:

+* on a mid-2014 dual-core Intel i7 chip Macbook Pro;
+* and on a 2021 M1 Max MacBook Pro.

 In both cases, we allocated 10 Gb RAM to Docker; for our Intel mac, we allocate 2 CPUs; and on M1 we allocated 5 CPUs.

 Results using emulation
 -----